Skip to Content

 One of the serious problems that can impact the operation of your mower, potentially causing severe performance problems, is the presence of water in the gas tank.

 The consequences of this issue can be long-term, causing lasting damage to your mower’s fuel system.
-The elements most susceptible to the damage include the tank itself, the carburetor, and the fuel lines.
-An important factor here is corrosion, which is often triggered by the presence of water.
+The elements most susceptible to the damage include the tank, carburetor, and fuel lines.
+An important factor here is corrosion, which is often triggered by water.

 • Recognizing Water Contamination in Your Mower’s Gas Tank

-Water contamination is not always immediately obvious, but there are some symptoms to look out for.
-The general performance of your mower can give away the presence of water in the gas tank.
+Water contamination is not always immediately apparent, but there are some symptoms to look out for.
+The general performance of your gas lawn mower can give away the presence of water in the gas tank.
 One notable symptom is hard starting.

-If your mower requires an excessive number of attempts to start and tends to stop and resume operation unexpectedly, water contamination in the gas tank may be the culprit.
+If your mower requires excessive attempts to start and tends to stop and resume operation unexpectedly, water contamination in the gas tank may be the culprit.
+No matter the season, if you try to start the mower and it’s not working appropriately, it’s a sign to check the gas tank.

 • Addressing and Solving Water Contamination Issues